bdeliencourt/ws-skills-2022/architecture/graphql.md

 ### Utilisation en environement professionnel ✔️

-Description : Utilisation de GraphQL en entreprise.
+Description : At PixPay, GraphQL is highly used.

 ## 🌐 J'utilise des ressources